 Friday, June 22 Inauguration, Symposia, Panels, Key-notes and Research Presentations

-Saturday, June 23 Key-notes, Symposia, Panels, Workshops Workshops
+Saturday, June 23 Key-notes, Symposia, Panels, Workshops and Oral Presentations Workshops

-CME Credit and PACE (Professional Ayurvedic Continuing Education) Credits from NAMA is offered.
+CME & CNE (15.5 Credits by eMedEvents) and PACE (Professional Ayurvedic Continuing Education) Credits from NAMA is offered

 Breakfast and Lunch is included in the registration package.
-All food will be vegetarian.
+Only vegetarian food will be served.
 Vegan and Gluten free food will be available upon request by the registrants.